HunterStanton/SilentHill4Randomizer/readme.md

 A randomizer for Silent Hill 4: The Room, for the *GOG version* of the game.
 The randomizer offers several features to change up the gameplay of Silent Hill 4 to create brand new gameplay scenarios and challenges that weren't possible in the original game.
 It also has an option for restoring the "cut" hauntings from the PS2 version of the game.

 This is intended for use with the GOG re-release of the game.
-Support for the older retail version is planned.
+Support for the older retail version is planned but not yet implemented.

 ## Features